dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Change your Cloud Bigtable instance type from Development to Production, and set the number of nodes to at least 3.
 Verify that the storage type is HDD.
 - [ ] Change your Cloud Bigtable instance type from Development to Production, and set the number of nodes to at least 3.
 Verify that the storage type is SSD.
+> **Correct:** This is correct because Cloud Bigtable allows you to 'scale in place,' which meets your requirements for this scenario.
 - [ ] Export the data from your current Cloud Bigtable instance to Cloud Storage.
 Create a new Cloud Bigtable Production instance type with at least 3 nodes.
 Select the HDD storage type.
 Import the data into the new instance from Cloud Storage.
 - [x] Export the data from your current Cloud Bigtable instance to Cloud Storage.
 Create a new Cloud Bigtable Production instance type with at least 3 nodes.
 Select the SSD storage type.
 Import the data into the new instance from Cloud Storage.